Armaments

 Special Materials

 While all of the rules above are for weapons of standard quality, some items are made of unusually high-quality materials.
 Epics speak of dwarven ashsteel, elven starmetal, dragonscales, and other wondrous materials.
-While few people are quite sure the effects of these materials, the most commonly seen one Steel, which has the effect of adding Toughness against Sunder for armor and weapons created from it, and allowing weapons to add Power to the Sunder call.
+While few people are quite sure the effects of these materials.
 Some monster hunters and Exorcists swear by the power of Silver weapons, saying it has a particular effects on some creatures of darkness, though any weapons crafted from soft metals like Silver or Gold are always Crude, requiring constant maintenance to keep battle-ready.